FlexibleDecay: An automated calculator of scalar decay widths: Implementation

 where $\smc{m}_0$ is a running scalar mass in the loop, $\as$ is the \MSbar\ strong coupling in the SM with $6$ active quark flavors, $r \equiv m_H^2/\smc{m}^2_0$ and $C(R)$ is the Casimir of the color representation of the scalar.
 Currently, \FD\ handles color triplets with $C_F = (N_c^2 - 1)/(2 N_c)$ and octets with $C_A = N_c$.
 The functions $\mathcal{F}_{0}$ are available analytically as a series expansion.
 For $r \ll 1$ one has

 while for $r \gg 1$

-The total amplitude for $\Phi \to \gamma \gamma$ is finally multiplied $\alpha(0)/\alpha(m_\Phi)$.
+Throughout the calculation we choose a renormalization scale $\mu = m_\Phi$, as opposed, for example, to a $\mu = m_\Phi/2$ choice of Ref.~\cite{Djouadi:1993ji}.
+Finally, the total amplitude for $\Phi \to \gamma \gamma$ is multiplied by $\alpha(0)/\alpha(m_\Phi)$.
 This effectively incorporates certain two-loop QED corrections and minimizes the remaining theoretical uncertainty.\footnote{ This is controlled by flag 3 in block \texttt{FlexibleDecay} (see \tabref{tab:FS_SLHA_configuration_FD-block}).}

-For the SM Higgs boson it is known that these implemented two-loop QCD corrections reduce the partial width by around $2.5\%$.
-In addition to these corrections, also the complete SM three-loop QCD \cite{Maierhofer:2012vv} and the complete SM two-loop electroweak corrections \cite{Degrassi:2005mc} are known.
+For the SM Higgs boson it is known that these implemented two-loop QCD corrections increase the partial width by around $2\%$.
+In addition to these corrections, also the complete SM three-loop QCD \cite{Maierhofer:2012vv} and the complete SM two-loop electroweak corrections \cite{Degrassi:2005mc,Actis:2008ts} are known.
 For the SM Higgs, the three-loop QCD part increases the partial with by $\lesssim 0.1\%$; therefore we opt to not include them in the current version of \FD.
 The two-loop order $\smc{y}_t^2$ corrections are known in an analytic form in the large $m_t$ limit and for $m_W < m_H < 2 m_W$ \cite{Fugel:2004ug}.
 These corrections turn out to not be dominant, being on par with the one from the pure Yang--Mills sector.
 For the SM\-/like Higgs the total electroweak correction is negative and accounts for around $-2.5\%$.
-Since those corrections cannot be easily incorporated into our calculation and the precision of $\Gamma(h \to \gamma \gamma)/\Gamma(h \to \gamma \gamma)_\SM$ ratio at the high luminosity LHC is estimated to be $3.8\%$ \cite{deBlas:2019rxi}, neglecting them will not be the biggest source of uncertainty when confronting our calculation with experimental data.
+Since those corrections cannot be easily incorporated into our calculation we neglect them.
+The precision of $\Gamma(h \to \gamma \gamma)/\Gamma(h \to \gamma \gamma)_\SM$ ratio at the high luminosity LHC is estimated to be $3.8\%$ \cite{deBlas:2019rxi}, so neglecting them will not be the biggest source of uncertainty when confronting our calculation with experimental data.

-This implementation supersedes previously implemented calculation of effective $\Phi \to \gamma \gamma$ coupling \cite{Staub:2016dxq}.
+This implementation supersedes the previously implemented calculation of effective $\Phi \to \gamma \gamma$ coupling \cite{Staub:2016dxq}.
 Compared to the old case we now compute branching ratios rather than effective couplings, include two-loop QCD corrections to fermion and scalar loops and improve handling of CP-violating models.